RainyKnight/Tribute-Page/README.md

 # Tribute-Page
-A practice website creating a tribute page for someone.
+A practice website creating a tribute page for Alan Turing.